 Learn the far-reaching implications of what gender equity at UMass Lowell means for you: equal access to all programs and scholarships; prevention of sexual violence including domestic violence; reporting responsibilities of employees who believe sexual assault or harassment may have occurred; resources and options available for possible victims; the definition of consent to sexual activity; the differences between a police investigation, Title IX investigation, and a student conduct hearing; the role of the Title IX Coordinator; and more.

 Workplace conflicts can happen all too often and be a barrier to our working effectively and collaboratively.
-In this program we will identify the upside and downside of the 4 primary conflict styles and explore how to manage conflict effectively, including the four key elements of a learning conversation.
+In this program we will identify when it is crucial to address a conflict and when it is best to ignore a conflict; how to structure and begin a productive conversation with another; key tools for effectively resolving conflict including the four key elements of a learning conversation and the “your turn first” model will be covered.

 Active Bystanders play a key role in valuing diversity and creating an inclusive workplace.
 As an Active Bystander, you can make the difference by speaking up, making room for silenced voices and minimizing difficult situations.
 This program will provide you with the skills to empower you to take this challenging but important role.